xmos/vocalfusion-avs-setup/README.md

 To upgrage the firmware you will need the XMOS xTAG adapter https://www.xmos.ai/xtag-debug-adapter/

 ## Create a Raspberry Pi system disk
 Install the Raspberry Pi Imager on a host computer, and install Raspberry Pi OS (32-bit).
-Raspberry Pi Imager is available here: https://www.raspberrypi.org/software/
+Raspberry Pi Imager is available here: https://www.raspberrypi.org/software/.
+This will install the 'buster' version (currently) of Raspberry Pi OS.
+Do not use a previous version.

 ## AVS SDK installation and Raspberry Pi audio setup
 The **Getting Started Guide** for your platform details setup steps up to this point.
 What follows are the steps specific to setting up the AVS SDK.